Welcome

 Category-5 has an Answer

-The Category-5 system grew out of Houston’s direct experience with Hurricanes Alicia, Rita, Ike, Harvey, and Beryl, and storms like Allison.
+The Category-5 system grew out of Houston’s direct, chaotic experiences with Hurricanes Alicia, Rita, Ike, Harvey, and Beryl, and storms like Allison.

-Their hard lessons taught us that building climate security is possible at a relatively fast pace and a reasonable cost.
+Their hard lessons taught us that constructing climate security is possible at a relatively fast pace and reasonable cost.

-The key is to use well-known methods and materials in a combined system that delivers greater strength, durability and survivability than any other type.
+The key is to combine well-known methods and materials in a system that delivers greater strength, durability and survivability than any other type.

 To date, we’ve completed buildings for dozens of owners in locations from Colorado to Texas and Louisiana.